-Pre-registration will close on September 28.
+Registration is closed.
 No on-site registration will be offered.
 Other government (non-attorney general staff) and non-profit professionals should contact Emily Parsons before registering to receive the discounted rate.
-Please email Emily Parsons at email@example.com with any questions.
+Please email Emily Parsons at firstname.lastname@example.org with any questions.

 |Attorney General Staff||$350|

 ** If you have created your NAAG account and do not see the correct pricing listed, please make sure you have entered your organization under your profile.
 Attorney general staff will need to wait until after your account is verified by your office before being able to register for this event. **

 NAAG has reserved a room block at the host hotel.
 Hotel information will be shared with registrants with their event confirmation.